Updated on: 03 Feb, 2026

 Cons: Rooms are self-moderated, so users might see unfiltered content

-What’s New: Element X launched for better performance and business support.
+What's New: Element X client released with significant performance optimizations, faster syncing, and enhanced business features.

 Available for: Mac, Linux, Windows, Android, iOS